wangd12rpi/FinLoRA/docs/source/fine-tuning/lora_methods.rst

    W_{K\text{new}}^{(n)} = W_{K\text{old}}^{(n)} + A_K^{(n)} B_K^{(n)} \\
    W_{V\text{new}}^{(n)} = W_{V\text{old}}^{(n)} + A_V^{(n)} B_V^{(n)}

-Because the modification is in‑place, no extra layers or parameters are added and inference time is unchanged.
+Because the modification is in-place, no extra layers or parameters are added and inference time is unchanged.

 4 Quantized Low-Rank Adaptation (QLoRA)